rsippl/big-ring/README.md

 Usage
 -----

-Run `indoorcycling` with the folder containing your real life video files (.rlv, .pgmf and .avi) as the argument.
+Run `indoorcycling2\bin\big-ring` program.
 The program will start and try to find your videos.
+If no video folder has been configured yet, the program will ask you to configure it.
 The files will be parsed and when ready, the list of videos will be populated.
-The program starts looking for ANT+ sensors right away.
-If you have no power meter, it cannot determine the cyclists speed.
-Restart the program with the word "robot" as the second parameter.
-This will give the cyclist a constant power of 300W.
+Using the preferences window, the user can configure the ANT+ sensors.
 Choose a video, and a course.
-Press play or press the space bar to play and pause.
-Use 'F' to go full screen, 'ESC' to go back to windowed mode.

 Roadmap
 -------